 structured in accordance with written programmes including such methods and media of delivery, procedure and course material as are necessary to achieve the standard of competence as specified in Chapters II to VIII of the STCW Code; and

 conducted, monitored, evaluated and supported by persons qualified in accordance with paragraphs 3 to 6 of section A-I/6 of the STCW Code.

+Constitution of STCW Compliance Board:The Director General of Shipping in exercise of the powers conferred by sub-section (3) of section 7 of the Act, constitute a group of officers referred to as the STCW Compliance Board comprising of:

+Director General of Shipping, Chairman

+Additional Director General of Shipping, Co-chairman

+Chief Surveyor

+Nautical Advisor

+Chief Ship Surveyor

+Deputy Director General of Shipping (Training)

+All Surveyors (Dy.CS, Dy.NA, E&SS, NS & SS) and

+All Deputy Director General of Shipping

+The Board shall meet at least twice in a month and all such meeting shall be recorded thereof.

+The Director General shall attend the meeting and shall also form part of its quorum.

+The meeting of the STCW Compliance Board shall be presided over by any of its members, as may be mutually agreed upon by the members present.

+All policy decisions and fundamental legislative functions shall remain vested with the Director General.

+(i)

 Replacement of lost or damaged certificates.––(1) Any person whose certificate has been damaged or lost, may apply for a duplicate of the same to the Principal Officer, Mercantile Marine Department who delivered the certificate.